skillrepos/k8s-dev-v2/codespace-labs.md

 k port-forward -n roar-helm svc/roar-web :8089 &
 ```

-11. You should see the pop-up as before and you can click on the open butto to get to the tab as you did before.
+11. You should see the pop-up as before and you can click on the open button to get to the tab as you did before.
 As before, add "/roar" at the end) and you should be able to see the running application from the *roar-helm* namespace.

 <p align="center">
 **[END OF LAB]**
 </p>

 **Lab 6:  Templating with Helm**

 **Purpose: In this lab, you’ll get to see how we can change hard-coded values into templates, override values, and upgrade releases through Helm.**

 1. Take a look at the deployment template in the roar-helm directory and notice what the "image" value is set to.
 Open the file [**helm/roar-web/charts/roar-db/templates/deployment.yaml**](./helm/roar-web/charts/roar-db/templates/deployment.yaml)